 One way to simplify all of this is to think again about the goal of all of these separate regulations.
 New York City is trying to reduce the city’s carbon footprint by 80% by 2050, and each of these regulations helps achieve that same goal.
 In other words, if building owners are trying to avoid the fines of LL87 by having their buildings retrofitted, they will be working toward compliance with LL97 and other laws in the package.
 By working with a provider like React Industries, you will be able to develop a long-term energy-efficiency strategy that will allow you to meet every compliance goal.

-Carbon Emissions and Your Facility
+Local Law 97 Compliance and Your Facility

-No, substantial amounts of carbon are not leaking through the bricks of your building.
 When regulators talk about your building’s carbon footprint, they are addressing the total amount of carbon dioxide produced when generating the energy your facility uses.
 It’s important to understand this because it clarifies that energy efficiency is the key to creating a more sustainable facility.

 Contact React industries today to learn more about how our HVAC solutions can help you meet these compliance requirements, avoid fines, and create a more environmentally-friendly city.